ZeynepDelalMutlu/Bilkent_CS319-1/Curve-Fever/src/Model/README.md

-Source codes for Model classes
+Our Model design consists of two classes which are named as "PowerUp" and "Player".